ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example.md

 ```

 ### Step 5: Add controllers
 Add a ```controller``` folder into the com.example.demo package (in src/main/java/com/example/demo).
-This folder will contain the conterells for different requests.
+This folder will contain the controllers for different paths.
 Our application needs following three controllers:
 - LoginController
 - ResourcesController
 - ViewController

 Create three java classes with names LoginController, ResourcesController and ViewController.
 The LoginController will handle the login into taskana.
-Copy following code into LoginController:
+It will need the template/login.html in the recources folder.
+Please copy the template folder from here: (link).
+Then, copy following code into LoginController:

 ```
 package com.example.demo.controller;